eosnetworkfoundation/evmdocs/developer-guide/develop-trust-smart-contracts-with-remix.md

 \
 ![remix compile](./resources/remix_compile.png)

 The compilation for this smart contract is instant and if successful you can notice a green mark on the solidity compiler switch button on the right side of screen.
-Click on that button to navigate the Remix IDE `Solidity Compiler` panel.
+Click on that button to navigate to the `SOLIDITY COMPILER` panel.

+#### Solidity Compiler Panel
 \
 ![remix compile panel](./resources/remix_compile_panel.png)